ldoolitt/test2/specs.md

 an external DC power supply, commonly described as NAD (Network Attached Device).
 This document defines the scope of the design.

+### Components

 The dominant components are
 *  U1, the FPGA, Artix-7 in FG484
 *  U2, a housekeeping microcontroller
 *  U3, a 512M x 16 DDR3L memory chip
-*  U4, an RGMII 1000BASE-T PHY
+*  U4, an RGMII Ethernet PHY
-*  U5, an RGMII 1000BASE-X PHY
 *  P1, LPC FMC carrier
 *  P2, LPC FMC carrier

 U2 takes on the MMC role when the board is used in the AMC context.

-U4 makes a 1000BASE-T connection with an 8P8C connector.
-U5 makes a 1000BASE-X connection to the AMC backplane's port 0.
+U4 makes a 1000BASE-T connection with an 8P8C connector, or a 1000BASE-X connection to the AMC backplane's port 0.

+### Banking

 FPGA I/O banks are assigned as follows:
 * bank 35  1.35V:  all used up on DDR3L